braithicus/2810ICT-Project-Management-Assignment/Milestone_2/Unit_Testing_Report.md

 -  **Tested Function/Module**
    -  `load_data_(filepath)`
 -  **Description**

    -  This function provides the dataframe that allows us to operate on the data.
 It takes a filepath to a csv and returns a pandas dataframe that contains all the data in the csv.
-If the filepath is invalid, it prints an error and returns a 1.
-This allows us to know that the load data function failed.
+If the filepath is invalid, it raises a FileNotFoundError.

 -  **1) Valid Input and Expected Output**

 | **Valid Input**                | **Expected Output**                                                                                                                                        |